zelrealm/sogamo-ios-library/README.md

 	[[SogamoAPI sharedAPI] startSessionWithAPIKey:YOUR_PROJECT_KEY
 										facebookId:USERS_FACEBOOK_ID_OR_NIL];

 You can set the facebookId: parameter to nil if that information is unavailable.
-We however strongly recommend that you include the Facebook ID of the user when starting the session.
+We, however, strongly recommend that you include the Facebook ID of the user when starting the session.
 This will allow you to gain insight into how your users behave across all other Sogamo-linked applications that they use.
 Obtaining the user's Facebook ID is easy with the [Facebook SDK](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/3.1/).

 ## Tracking Events ##
 After initializing the SogamoAPI singleton object, you are ready to track events.
 This can be done with the following method: